vuestorefront/vue-storefront/packages/core/docs/architecture/basics.md

 ## What's next

-Now that we have a high-level overview of the Server Middleware and how it exchanges the data between the Nuxt.js application and Service providers, we can dive deeper.
-On the next page, we will learn about the [Application context](./context.html) and its use.
+Now that we have a high-level overview of the architecture and how data is exchanged between the Nuxt.js application, Server Middleware and Service providers, we can dive deeper.
+On the next page, we will learn about the [Application context](./application-context.html) and its use.